 Relationship marketing tiers can also be difficult to eliminate.
 Once in place, you risk customer anger if your tiers are reduced or eliminated.
 While a better approach is often to swap out benefits, complete elimination must include some sort of financial offer to compensate for the loss of tier benefits.

 Types Of Tiers

 Most people understand elite tiers – spend more or do more, get elite status.
 Elite tiers often increase benefits, increase accrual, have special services and recognize customers as elites.
 Elite tiers are often used to deal with the desire to avoid rewarding behavior that would have happened anyway.
 Instead, elite relationship marketing tiers provide recognition and soft benefits that provide differentiated service without substantial incremental expense.

 Hidden tiers are those not published to the general public.
 They may be elite or parallel.
 United Global Services is a (mostly) hidden tier that appears to be both elite (above 1K) and parallel (qualification seems to be based on revenue generation, not miles flown).

 A more standard approach is a hidden “super-elite” tier which is invitation only, once someone reaches an extreme behavior threshold.

 Parallel tiers exist alongside the main tier hierarchy or entail two or more main hierarchies.
-As a result, customers may belong to multiple tiers simultaneously.
+As a result, customers may belong to multiple relationship marketing tiers simultaneously.
 Until recently, this would have been handled with segments, but the advent of social and activity-driven tiers (as opposed to spending based tiers) now has sophisticated marketers structuring separate hierarchies to reward active but low-spending customers.